openebs/community/VISION.md

 # OpenEBS Umbrella Project Vision

 > [!Important]
 > OpenEBS is an "umbrella" project,  composed as a federation of individual sub-projects (repositories).
-The umbrella project, every sub-project, repository/repo, and file in the OpenEBS organization adopts and follows the same set of umbrella policies in the OpenEBS Community repo.
+The umbrella project, every sub-project, repository/repo and file in the OpenEBS organization adopts and follows the same set of umbrella policies in the OpenEBS Community repo.
 This is the Umbrella Vision for OpenEBS.
 <BR>

 OpenEBS (Open-Elastic-Block-Storage) aims to provide fast, resilient, available, enterprise-grade storage; natively inside a Kubernetes cluster as Hyper-Converged storage.
 OpenEBS Users provision OpenEBS storage services to Kubernetes applications running natively inside a Kubernetes cluster.

-In this document, we present the project:
+This document presents the project:
 * Vision, Mission Statement and Scope
 * Values
 * Restraints